spotlightpa/poor-richard/content/news/2020-10-21-SPLHAYWOODXX.md

 slug = "pa-state-universities-racism-art-haywood"
 authors = ["Jamie Martines"]
-byline = "Jamie Martines of Spotlight PA" title = "Solutions for racism, inequality should be central to redesign of Pa. state universities, senator says" subtitle = "" description = "The system’s board created a commission this month to review diversity, equity, and inclusion.
+byline = "Jamie Martines of Spotlight PA" title = "Solutions for racism, inequity should be central to redesign of Pa. state universities, senator says" subtitle = "" description = "The system’s board created a commission this month to review diversity, equity, and inclusion.
 But a Spotlight PA report found students are tired of such symbolic efforts." blurb = "The system’s board created a commission this month to review diversity, equity, and inclusion.
 But a Spotlight PA report found students are tired of such symbolic efforts."